rhodeislandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Rhode Island Divorce Records Available Online?

-Rhode Island does not have a central portal where eligible persons may access divorce records online.
-Rather, divorce records are available at the office of the Clerk of Family Court in each county.
-Requests can only be made at the family court where divorce proceedings took place, either in person or by mail.
+Rhode Island has no central portal where eligible persons can access divorce records online.
+Instead, divorce records are available at the office of the Clerk of Family Court in each county.
+Requests are generally made at the family court where divorce proceedings occur, either in person or by mail.

 How Do I Seal My Divorce Records in Rhode Island?

-To seal divorce records in Rhode Island it is necessary to petition the court where proceedings took place, and provide convincing reasons for the court to approve of the sealing of the divorce record.
-In most cases, people appeal for the sealing of their divorce records because their reputation may be at stake if the records are released to the public.
-Others may wish to have the records sealed as a result of certain sensitive information that are included in the divorce records.
+To seal divorce records in Rhode Island, it is necessary to petition the court where the proceedings took place and provide convincing reasons for the court to approve sealing the divorce record.
+In most cases, people appeal for sealing their divorce records because their reputation may be at stake if they are released to the public.
+Others may wish to have the records sealed due to certain sensitive information included in the divorce records.

-Examples of sensitive information included in divorce records that may warrant it to be sealed include; information on the total net-worth of the persons involved, information on minors that may jeopardize their safety, intellectual property ownership, etc. The service of a legal solicit may be required in order to make the process seamless.
+Examples of sensitive information in divorce records that may warrant sealing include information on the total net worth of the persons involved, information on minors that may jeopardize their safety, intellectual property ownership, etc. The service of a legal solicitor may be required to make the process seamless.

 disclaimer